Office: 4th floor

-Office Phone #: TBD
+Office Phone #: 303-226-5910

-My graduate research focused on the geology and geophysics of the icy moons of Jupiter, Saturn, and Neptune.
+My graduate research focused on the the geology and geophysics of the icy satellites of Jupiter, Saturn, and Neptune.
 I completed my Ph.D. under Professor Bill McKinnon in 2013 and also conducted a one year post-doc at Wash U. studying lunar cratering with Professor Brad Jolliff and the Lunar Reconnaissance Orbiter Camera (LROC) team.